 - • To personalize user experience by using aggregated information and your feedback to understand how to improve our Site;

 - • To send periodic emails to you.
-Please see Section 11, “Opt Out of Communications” below to learn how to opt-out of communications;
+Please see Section 7, “Access and Choice” below to learn how to opt-out of communications;

 - • To help us establish and verify the identity of users;